Niloy11111/course-roaster-a7/README.md

  - ### Course Selection <br/>

-    ### In this project, a user can select a course from my website .
+    ### In this project, a user can select different types of courses from my website .

  - ### Credit Hour count and Credit hour Remaining